-“Just one more bite,” says the eyes to the mouth.
+“Just one more bite,” say the eyes to the mouth.

 Why is it that we continue to eat til we pop?
-Aside from wanting the flavour to continue (and having little to no self-control), from a young age we were taught not to waste our food.
+Aside from wanting the flavour to continue—and having little to no self-control—from a young age, we were taught not to waste our food.
 As a child, a stray pea on the plate was reprimanded with the reminder that “there are starving kids in Africa.”
-And despite this being a mother’s ploy to get us to eat our greens, it turns out the guilt was warranted: the amount of food waste produced globally each year is more than enough to feed the nearly one billion hungry people in the world.
+And despite this being a mother’s ploy to get us to eat our greens, it turns out, the guilt was warranted: the amount of food waste produced globally each year is more than enough to feed the nearly one billion hungry people in the world.

 There is a difference between food loss and food waste.
 Food loss is where food is thrown out or parishes during processing; it is typically a problem in developing countries.
 Food waste occurs when perfectly good food makes it to the end of the supply chain but doesn’t get consumed, which (surprise, surprise) tends to be more dominant in developed countries.
-Currently, one third of food produced for human consumption is lost or wasted.
+Currently, one-third of food produced for human consumption is lost or wasted.
 That’s about 1.3 billion tonnes of nom-worthy edibles per year, and less than a quarter of it could feed hungry people the world over.

 Unfortunately, Australia is a culprit in the waste-making racket.
 We discard up to 20% of the food we purchase, which is the same as putting one in every five grocery bags straight in the bin.
 It is also the equivalent of $8 billion dollars worth of food each year, which could be spent elsewhere.

 So were you right to stuff yourself silly?
 Sadly no, that’s not helping anybody.
 All you need to do is implement small changes to your daily habits—at the grocery store, at home and during meals—that can make a big difference to food wastage.
 And it just so happens they’ll help you to save money, too.